-The MCEA is a 24-month, part-time program that is taught jointly with the Air Force Institute of Technology (AFIT) of Dayton, Ohio.
+The MCEA is a 24-month, part-time distance learning program.
 Students take two courses per quarter, for eight quarters.
 The MCEA curriculum will fulfill the education and training requirements for Business-Cost Estimating (BUS-CE) career field certification, DAWIA levels I, II, and III.
 The Component Director, Acquisition Career Management (DACMs) is the certifying agent for DAWIA levels I, II, and III certification in Business-Cost Estimation.

 This program blends web-based, online instruction with video tele-education (VTE), and is tailored to students whose careers will not allow them to participate in a full-time, traditional, on-campus program.

 The web-based courses are paced week-to-week by the instructors, but students have the flexibility to do their coursework at times of their choosing during each week.
 The VTE classes meet at a pre-determined three hour block once per week during the quarter with the concurrence of the student's current command or organization.